comphy-lab/ECOGEN/docs/sphinx_docs/source/Chap4_9exportGmshFile.rst

   Gmsh export window.

-If the mesh has to be partitionned, check also the option `Create ghost` cells to have a mesh file fully compatible with ECOGEN.
+If the mesh has to be partitioned, check also the option `Create ghost` cells to have a mesh file fully compatible with ECOGEN.

 .. _Fig:tutos:exportGmshFile:partition: